1 - Mapper

 }

-The executed SQL will be:
+The executed SQL will be like:

-select distinct ... from customer customer0_
+select distinct customer0_.* from customer customer0_

 inner join orders orders1_ on customer0_.id=orders1_.order_id

-where orders1_.item_name in (?, ?)
+where orders1_.item_name in (? , ?)

 @Join(joinType = JoinType.RIGHT, distinct = false)

-Multi Level Joins
+Multi Joins

 @Entity